We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you do not own your unit, you may want to reach out to your landlord to see if this is okay.
 Talk to the apartment management team and see if you are allowed to hang acoustic fixtures around your apartment.
 That way, you don’t have to worry about getting in trouble with the management team.

 If you do end up putting up acoustic baffles, make sure to put the pointy side towards the wall.
 Normally these are pointed into the room to prevent echoes, but in this case we’re looking to prevent outside noise.

 You could take a look at several options if you are trying to find the right acoustic fixtures.
 They can get expensive, and you do not want to spend more money than you have to.
 Some of them have been specifically designed for concert halls, and you probably do not need anything that intense.

 Yes, the noise is coming from downstairs, but the noise has an easier time infiltrating your living area if there are cracks in your windows and doors.
 Therefore, you should consider sealing the windows and doors to deal with the noise.

 Before you do anything permanent to the windows and doors, you should check with the landlord to make sure this is okay.
 Then, you may want to slide a silicone door jamb underneath the door.
 This is one of the easiest ways to reduce the amount of noise entering your living area.

-If there is a draft coming through your windows, you may want to see all this area as well.
+If there is a draft coming through your windows, you may want to seal this area as well (get permission if needed).
 There is inexpensive caulk you can use to seal any empty areas in between your windows and the window frame.
 These simple steps can go a long way toward reducing the amount of noise you have to deal with.